ElektraInitiative/libelektra/doc/help/elektra-plugins-framework.md

 it provides more and obligates less.
 But the problem is that it will not be checked if this is the case because a recheck of the contracts of a backend is very expensive.
-The contract checker doing this, only runs once during mount time.
+The contract checker doing this, only runs once during mount-time.
 Changing contracts in an incompatible way forces the user to remove all mountpoints where the plugin is and mount it again.
 Such actions are only sustainable in a development phase and not in a productive environment.